Buying by Internet, Mail Order or Phone

-Every day, many of us buy goods and services using the telephone, by mail order, and increasingly from the Internet.
-This gives us a chance to browse and shop at a time that is suitable to us without the hassle of finding a parking space!
+Many of us buy goods and services using the phone, by mail order, and increasingly from the Internet.
+This gives us a chance to browse and shop at a time suitable to us.

-Briefly, the regulations state that you should be given clear information about the order and the trader, along with a cooling-off period, protection against credit card fraud and against the demand for payment of unsolicited goods.
-See more in-depth information on the business companion information website.
+The regulations state that you should be given clear information about the order and the trader, along with a cooling-off period, protection against credit card fraud and against the demand for payment of unsolicited goods.